 First grade is the time for children to further develop their phonemic awareness and become fluid, comprehending readers and spellers.
 Students begin the year reviewing the sounds and letters taught in kindergarten using the Orton-Gillingham method.
 This multi-sensory approach is used throughout the year to build a strong phonics and spelling foundation.
 Students learn phonetic rules and how to apply them.

 First grade students are introduced to the writing process.
-They learn how to write personal narratives, letters, simple reports, and creative stories.
+They learn how to write personal narratives, letters, and creative stories.

 The foundation of our K-4 mathematics program is Math in Focus, a curriculum focused on problem solving through real-world and hands-on experiences.
 Students are taught to think critically about math by moving from concrete (manipulatives) to pictorial (bar models) to abstract (formulas/algorithms) learning.
 To achieve mastery, students will learn the “why” behind each mathematical concept before learning the “how”.
 The ability to apply knowledge to routine as well as non-routine math problems is an integral part of demonstrating mastery of math concepts.